 The self-study is the first step in the career and technical education approval process and provides for an in-depth evaluation of the program of study.
 Its purpose is to bring together primarily internal stakeholders to review the CTE program and propose relevant modifications.

 The length of time needed to complete a self-study varies by school district or BOCES and by the type of CTE program under review and is not prescribed under Commissioner’s Regulations or by NYSED policy.
-Depending on the school and program, it may take between six months to two years to complete this process.
 The work of the self-study committee is comprehensive, and an adequate self-study will take place over multiple meetings.
+The timeframe for this step for programs that have attained program approval in the last five years ranges from six months to two years.

 The self-study committee is comprised of primarily internal stakeholders who will review all aspects of the program being approved or reapproved.
 Self-study team members are selected by the school district or BOCES.
 The CTE program under review and the local needs will determine the exact composition of the self-study team.
-Individuals other than CTE teaching staff and general school staff may be included in self-study activities.
+Individuals other than CTE teaching staff and general school staff are frequently included in self-study activities.
 Generally, self-study team members do not serve on the external review team.
-Membership may include but is not limited to:
+Membership most often includes but is not limited to:

 - District administrator(s), building administrator(s)